 This seems like a company trying to sell a thousand of copies but because it has appeared on TRF, they may be forced to add a few zeros.
 Just kidding. ;-)

 This device, Melvin the Magical Mixed Media Machine (MMMMM), is an extension of my old paper Melvin Matrix Models (MMM) and it is one of the most generic ways to send a Twitter message with some pictures in the landscape of possibilities how to send a Twitter message.
-Via Backreaction.
+Via "Finetuned", a blog post elsewhere.